lesliedanielraj/serverless-test-samples/poc-samples/alight_websocket_app/README.md

 $ cdk synth
 ```

-You can now begin exploring the source code, contained in the hello directory.
+You can now begin exploring the source code, contained in the following directories:
+- `handlers/`: Contains Lambda function handlers for WebSocket operations
+- `infrastructure/`: Contains CDK stack definitions
+- `tests/`: Contains unit and load tests

-There is also a very trivial test included that can be run like this:
+The project includes tests that can be run like this:

 ```
 $ pytest